rochus-keller/LeanQt/Readme.md

 - QMimeData and QTextBoundaryFinder belong to the gui module, not the core module
 - QEasingCurve belong to the widgets module, not the core module
+- QModelIndex, QPersistentModelIndex, QAbstractItemModel, QAbstractListModel, QAbstractProxyModel, QIdentityProxyModel, QItemSelectionRange, QItemSelectionModel, QItemSelection, QSortFilterProxyModel, and QStringListModel belong to the itemviews module, not the core module
+- QStandardItemModel belong to the itemviews module, not the gui module

 ### How to build the Oberon+ command line compiler version with LeanQt